ProfessorNavigator/communist/README.md

 ### Windows

 You can build Communist from source by MSYS2 project [https://www.msys2.org/](https://www.msys2.org/).
 Follow installation instructions from their site.
-Install dependencies from [Dependencies](#dependencies) section and git (all must be mingw64 packages).
+Install dependencies from [Dependencies](#dependencies) section and git.
 Than create folder where you want to download source code (path must not include spaces or non Latin letters).
-Open mingw64 console and execute following commands (in example we download code to C:\Communist)
+Open MinGW console and execute following commands (in example we download code to C:\Communist)

 `cd /c/Communist`\
 `git clone https://github.com/ProfessorNavigator/communist.git`\